prof-groff/tezio/docs/pages/tezio_wallet.md

 ## Getting Started

-Setting up Tezio Wallet on your Arduino is a two step process.
-First, the cryptographic co-processor must be configured, provisioned with keys, and locked.
-After this step, the cryptochip's configuration can not be changed.
+Setting up Tezio Wallet on your Arduino is a three step process.
+First, the Arduino IDE and library files installed, Next, the cryptographic co-processor is configured, provisioned with keys, and locked.
+Finally, the API software is installed.

-### Step 1: Get an Arduino MKR WiFi 1010 or Nano 33 IoT
+### Step 1: Installation of Arduino IDE and Library Files

+#### Get an Arduino MKR WiFi 1010 or Nano 33 IoT

 There are many online stores from which an Arduino can be purchased, my favorite are [SparkFun](http://www.sparkfun.com), [Adafruit](http://www.adafruit.com), and [Mouser](http://www.mouser.com).

-### Step 2: Download and Install the Arduino IDE
+### Download and Install the Arduino IDE

 The Arduino Integrated Development Environment (IDE) is useful for writing Arduino programs, called sketches, and uploading them to your Arduino board.
 It is available for Windows, macOS, and Linux under the software tab at [Arduino.cc](http://www.arduino.cc).
 The steps below are specific to the macOS version, but should be very similar if using other versions of the IDE.

-### Step 3: Install Tezio Wallet Library and Dependencies
+### Install Tezio Wallet Library and Dependencies

 Download the TezioWallet.zip file from the [Tezio GitHub repository](https://github.com/prof-groff/tezio/tree/main/arduino).
 Open the Arduino IDE and use Sketch > Include Library > Add .ZIP Library... to install the library from the .zip file.
 Alternatively, the TezioWallet folder and its contents can be added manually to the Arduino libraries folder, which is usually My Documents\Arduino\libraries on Windows or Documents\Arduino\libraries on macOS.
 Next,  search for and install the following dependencies using Tools > Manage Libraries....